 This work has ensured that all leavers and their families have received the necessary support required to ensure a successful and smooth transition and we have no NEETS.

-To support the emotional well-being of some of our more able pupils who are able to express themselves verbally, we have employed a counsellor from the Benjamin Foundation to work on a weekly basis.
+To support the emotional well-being of some of our more able pupils who are able to express themselves verbally, we have employed a counsellor from the Benjamin Foundation to work with our pupils for 2 days per week.

 6th Form Independence Project

 In order to promote independence, life skills and spend an extended period with their peers to socialise and plan their leisure time a group of pupils have worked together to plan a range of day visits out culminating in a residential trip.
 Though this they have:

 - Used research skills to explore venues and transport.

 - Budgeted for their visit including travel, food and entrance fees.

 - Worked cooperatively to negotiate with each other their choices.